-When a family member looks for work or furthers his or hertheir education, there is no cap on the amount that may be deducted for child care - although the care must still be necessary and reasonable.
+When a family member looks for work or furthers their education, there is no cap on the amount that may be deducted for child care - although the care must still be necessary and reasonable.
 However, when child care enables a family member to work, the deduction is capped by "the amount of employment income that is included in annual income" [24 CFR 5.603(b)].

-The earned income used for this purpose is the amount of earned income verified after any earned income disallowances or income exclusions are applied.
+The earned income used for this purpose is the amount of earned income verified after income exclusions are applied.